jamiehenzy/CTGA_UNIX_HPC/1_UNIX.md

 A terminal is the common name for the program that does two main things.
 It allows you to type input to the computer (i.e. run programs, move/view files etc.) and it allows you to see output from those programs.
 If you're working on a Mac, you can open the application known as Terminal.
 If you're working on a PC, you'll need to use Windows Subsystem for Linux (WSL).

-Once you are in Terminal, you should see something that looks like the following (any text that appears inside your terminal window will look different):
+Once you are in Terminal, you should see something that looks like the following (but with your personal information):

 ![alt text](https://github.com/jamiehenzy/Genome-analysis_Unit_1/blob/assets/terminal.png)